 One of the UDA’s English members, who was arrested on arms charges in the early Nineties, was Frank Portanari.
 Now out of jail, Portanari heads a pro-loyalist campaign group in London called the British/Ulster Alliance.’

-The power and influence of the British terrorist organisations in Ireland has fallen considerably since their heyday at the height of the conflict when they were the cutting edge of Britain’s counter-insurgency war.
-Many have been abandoned by their old masters in the British state (or been turned upon).
-Yet, through renewed links to Neo-Nazi and fascist groups in Britain, they continue to exist and indeed may be on something of a comeback.
+The power and influence of the British terrorist organisations in Ireland have fallen considerably since their heyday at the height of the conflict, a thirty-year period when they formed the cutting-edge of Britain’s counter-insurgency against the Irish Republican Army.
+Many have been abandoned by their old masters in the UK state (or been turned upon).
+Yet, through renewed links to racist and fascist groups in Britain, they continue to exist and indeed may be on something of a comeback.